zeiss-microscopy/OAD/Scripts/Hardware_and_Acquisition/README.md

 ### Smart_Dynamics.py

 ZEN Blue offers the possibility to measure the intensity ratio etc. of objects during a running acquisition.
-Typically the ROIs (where the intensities will be measure) will be created manually.
+Typically the ROIs (where the intensities will be measured) will be created manually.

 For some applications or workflows in can be very beneficial to let an Image Analysis setting create those ROIs automatically be segmenting the objects before the start of the experiment.